williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes2017-21.md

 #### Preview Orgs

 1. We enforce new rate limits for new preview orgs.
 For these new orgs, the API calls exceeding the new rate limits return an HTTP 429 error.

-2. At the end of May, we'll enforce these new rate limits for all preview orgs.
+2. In mid-May, we'll enforce these new rate limits for all preview orgs.
 Instead of alerts in your System Log, the API calls exceeding the new rate limits will return an HTTP 429 error.

 #### Production Orgs

 1. As of May 8, we have enabled a System Log alert which lets you know if you have exceeded any of the new API rate limits:

-    ```
-    Warning: requests for url pattern <url-pattern> have reached
-    a threshold of <number> requests per <time-duration>.
-Please
-    be warned these rate limits will be enforced in the near future.
+    `Warning: requests for url pattern <url-pattern> have reached a threshold of <number> requests per <time-duration>.
+Please be warned these rate limits will be enforced in the near future.`
-    ```

-2. As of mid-May, we started enforcing these new rate limits for all newly created orgs.
+2. In mid-May, we’ll enforce these new rate limits for all newly created orgs.
 For these new orgs, instead of alerts in your System log, the API calls exceeding the new rate limits return an HTTP 429 error.

 3. In early June, we'll enforce these new rate limits for all orgs, and instead of alerts in your System Log, the API calls exceeding the new rate limits will return an HTTP 429 error.